-From time to time, we have read on audio forums that it appears to be the goal of the listener or manufacturer want to eliminate all vibration from their audio system, thus inventing vibration free components and vibration free listening environments.
+From time to time, we have read on audio forums that the goal of the listener or manufacturer is to eliminate all vibration from their audio system, hence inventing vibration free components and vibration free listening environments.
 We have no idea as to what would make sound at that point, since the very basic properties of vibration are required to establish sound.

 Sound is a result caused from vibration.